Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 Similar to the other command, this will return a list of server IPs which have the player `Lucario` on the leaderboard.

 You can put both the outputs into `--link` for the botting start script.

+### Enabling Mouse-Following

+You must install compilers in order to make the mouse-following functionality work.

+If you have already installed the bot code, run `npm uninstall robotjs` in your console/terminal inside of the bot code's directory.

+#### Windows

+Download and install Visual C++ Build Tools 2015 [here](http://landinghub.visualstudio.com/visual-cpp-build-tools).

+Download and install Python 2.7.x [here](https://www.python.org/downloads/release/python-2714/).

+Run the following commands in your console (Command Prompt/Powershell):

+    npm config set python python2.7
+    npm config set msvs_version 2015

+#### macOS

+Download and install Python 2.7.x [here](https://www.python.org/downloads/release/python-2714/) if it isn't already installed.

+Download and install Xcode [here](https://developer.apple.com/xcode/download/).

+#### Unix

+You need Python 2.7.x and `make`.

+Download and install GCC [here](https://gcc.gnu.org/).

+#### All Systems

+Run the following command in your console/terminal inside of the bot code's directory:

+    npm install robotjs

 ## Console Commands